UK Edition. Click here for US version.

 What you need to know about Anafranil

-If you have any other questions, or if there is something
+- If you have any other questions, or if there is something you don’t

-- If any of the side effects gets serious, or if you notice any
+- If any of the side effects gets serious, or if you notice any side effects not

-side effects not listed in this leaflet, please tell your doctor
+listed in this leaflet, please tell your doctor or pharmacist.

 In this leaflet:

-1. What Anafranil is and what it’s used for
+1. What Anafranil is and what it is used for

 2. Things to consider before you start to take Anafranil